Magelang: Sports

-There are a number of sport venues in Magelang.
+There are several sports venues in Magelang.
 In 2006, for example, a golf course was opened: the Borobudur International Golf and Country Club.
 The Abu Bakrin football stadium is located on Jl.
 Tidar, which is near the golf course.
-Besides, the Gedung Olah Raga "Samapta" is a popular sport venue in the sub-district of North Magelang.
-The area is being developed because of the plan to raise its status to Sport Centre of the Central Java.
+Besides, the Gedung Olah Raga "Samapta" is a popular sports venue in the sub-district of North Magelang.
+The area is being developed because of the plan to raise its status to the Sports Centre of Central Java.
 It is located in the east of the Progo River.
 Stadion Gemilang Kabupaten Magelang is located in the town of Blondo.
 It has a capacity of 15,000 and it is used mostly for football matches.

 Parks

 A 28-hectare park, Kyai Langgeng, is located at Cempaka Street approximately one kilometer south of the city centre.
 Research is undertaken on rare plant species here.
 The park has a playground for children and their families.
 The river Progo is accessible from this park.

 Badaan park is located in Jalan Pahlawan (Pahlawan Road) and one of two parks in Magelang.
 The park is smaller than Kyai Langgeng and mostly regarded as a children's playground.
-There are animal statues within the park such as rhino the animal used as its namesake, elephant and giraffe.
-Hawkers sell a variety of bakso (Meat Balls) in the vicinity of the park.
+There are animal statues within the park such as the rhino the animal used as its namesake, the elephant, and the giraffe.
+Hawkers sell a variety of bakso (Meatballs) in the vicinity of the park.

 Mount Tidar

-Mount Tidar is located in Magersari, South Magelang and located within the complex of Military Academy (Akmil).
-Here lies the remains of Syekh Subakir from Iran.
+Mount Tidar is located in Magersari, South Magelang, and is located within the complex of the Indonesian Military Academy.
+This mountain comes from the words mukti and kadadar.
+Mukti means happy, high-ranking, successful in life, while Kadadar means educated, forged, and tested.
+The mountain hosts the remains of Syekh Subakir from Iran.

 Universities

-Although Magelang City is a small city, it has several universities, colleges, and academies.
+Although Magelang City is small city, it has several universities, colleges, and academies.
 At least, there are six universities located in Magelang City such as Indonesian Military Academy (Akmil), Muhammadiyah University of Magelang (Unimma), Tidar University (Untidar), STMIK Bina Patria, and Tirta Wiyata Engineering Academy (Akademi Teknik Tirta Wiyata) and the branch campus of the Health Polytechnic of the Ministry of Health, Semarang.